The Spanish DGOJ Licence

 As an online casino player, you know that gambling has been legal in Spain for more than 30 years.
 However, in 2011, the government implemented the Law 13/2011, which requires certified authorisation to online companies to offer certain services.
 The aim is to coordinate the national gaming operations through every technological device, such as mobile and TV, among others.

-As important as it is, every gambling website must have a license to run in Spain.
-There are general and special licenses, given according to the services the online company would like to offer to its players.
-The Directorate-General for the Regulation of Gambling (DGOJ – Dirección General de Ordenación del Juego) is the public affairs department responsible to regulate the licenses and the iGaming market in the Spanish territory.
+As important as it is, every gambling website must have a licence to run in Spain.
+There are general and special licences, given according to the services the online company would like to offer to its players.
+The Directorate-General for the Regulation of Gambling (DGOJ – Dirección General de Ordenación del Juego) is the public affairs department responsible to regulate the licences and the iGaming market in the Spanish territory.

 Keep reading to know more about online gambling in Spain.

 - Massive games portfolio

 Running gambling activities in Spain demands a licence for the games offered (casino games, bets or any other type of game or contest).
 There are two licences that any new online casino must obtain to operate under Spanish law:

 This licence enables the holder to run bets, contests or other gambling-related activities.
 The rules for applying are published in the Official State Gazette.
 The licence is valid for 10 years, but it can be extended by another 10.

 - Special licence